 These biomolecules contain metallic nanoparticles that then change color, acting like “visual reporters”.
 Once the strips are subjected to urine, the colorful lines that appear detect the extent and concentration of the hormone being tested.

 At the heart of our software is a proprietary algorithm.
-It detects a pattern of three vital hormones: FSH (Follicle-stimulating hormone), LH (Luteinizing hormone) and PdG (Progesterone).
+It detects a pattern of two vital hormones: FSH (Follicle-stimulating hormone) and LH (Luteinizing hormone).
 Using this hormone pattern input, the software then accurately predicts the “fertile window”, or the days where you are most likely to conceive, making it one of the most accurate cycle trackers.

 After ovulation, your egg is only viable for 12-24 hours.
 However, sperm can survive inside the body up to 2 to 6 days after intercourse.